sparkflows/sparkflows-docs/docs/user-guide/user-guide/connections/snowflake.rst

 --------------------
 Fire now enables you to write data to snowflake using this node.

-List of all created snowflake connection will be listed and user can choose any one to read data.
+A list of all created snowflake connections will be listed and user can choose anyone to read data.

 Add all required details eg. SF DATABASE, SF SCHEMA, SF WAREHOUSE, SF TABLE.

-For eg. Can read data from csv and write to snowflake.
+For eg. Can read data from CSV and write to the snowflake.

 .. figure:: ../../../_assets/connections/write_to_snowflake_node.PNG
    :alt: snowflake